 Drew Barrymore dropped as National Book Awards host after her talk show resumes during strike

-NEW YORK (AP) — The National Book Awards dropped Drew Barrymore as the host for this year’s ceremony on Tuesday, a day after her talk show taped its first episode since the Hollywood writers strike began.
+NEW YORK (AP) — Drew Barrymore has been dropped as host of the upcoming National Book Awards ceremony, a day after her talk show taped its first episode since the Hollywood writers strike began.

-“The National Book Awards is an evening dedicated to celebrating the power of literature, and the incomparable contributions of writers to our culture,” the organization said in a statement.
+“The National Book Awards is an evening dedicated to celebrating the power of literature, and the incomparable contributions of writers to our culture,” the National Book Foundation, which presents the award, said in a statement Tuesday.
 “In light of the announcement that ‘The Drew Barrymore Show’ will resume production, the National Book Foundation has rescinded Ms. Barrymore’s invitation to host the 74th National Book Awards Ceremony.”

+The awards event, sometimes referred to as the Academy Awards of the publishing world, is scheduled for Nov.
+15.

 “The only people I know for sure that are not going back are us three WGA writers.
 And the rest, I can’t really speak for,” Chelsea White, one of the show’s writers, said on the picket line.
 “I think first and foremost, this is obviously way bigger than just ‘The Drew Barrymore Show’ and writers.
 We are out here standing with our union and feeling great and excited always to stand with our union.”